rockhyrax0/gamemode-nightlight/README.md

 ```

 You want to see `Executing script [...]` on launch and exit, and the game should
-appear immediately — no pause between clicking Play and the window showing up.
+appear immediately, no pause between clicking Play and the window showing up.
 If
 there is one, see the second design note below.

 ## How it works